-I always combine Montessori work with learning about the local culture, especially in a country where I have never been before.
+I love to learn about the cultures, especially in a country where I have never been before.
 To begin this exploration all I had to do was look out of the window in my hotel room.
 Here is the view, The Palace of Culture.

-There were no ticket left to see La Traviata during my exploration of Romanian culture, but we got permission to attend a rehearsal, which in my experience, even with a symphony orchestra performance, a rehearsal is just as interesting in different ways than the final performance.
+There were no ticket left to see La Traviata but we received permission to attend a rehearsal, which in my experience is just as interesting in different ways than a final performance.
 And to see the gypsy (Roma) dances here in Romania was very special.
 Here we are all together for a pre-opera meal followed by a 75th birthday cake for me.

 When I first began to research Romania to prepare for this work I found that the ‘painted monasteries’ of the north were among the most beautiful buildings in Europe.
-But I assumed they were too far away from Iasi.
-Imagine my surprise when finding that we were going to drive to see them and spend two days seeing several.
+I assumed they were too far away from Iasi.
+Imagine my surprise when finding that we were going to drive to see them and spend two days seeing several painted churches.

-After one last goodbye dinner with the staff we Catalina, Simona Nicolae, one of the primary teachers, and I headed north to the Bukovina area next to the border with the Ukraine to see as much of this part of Romania as possible.
+After one last goodbye dinner with the staff Catalina, Simona Nicolae, and I headed to the Bukovina area next to the border with the Ukraine..

 This picture of Romanian musicians and dancerS is from ”Souvenirs of Bucovina”, a DVD I watched at home.
-There are at least 18 ethnic groups in Moldavia and hundreds of dances, still celebrating births, wedding, and deaths.
-The Klezmer musician in this picture keeps alive the Jewish tradition.
+There are at least 18 ethnic groups in Moldavia and hundreds of dances celebrating births, weddings, and deaths.
+Klezmer musicians, like the one in this picture, keep alive the tradition.
 During WWII the Nazi’s in this country killed thousands of Jews and Roma (the gypsies who migrated to Europe from India).
 Before working as a Montessori teacher Simona worked for a project to provide a measure of justice for holocaust victims.

-All monasteries are painted inside but in 1530 the outside began to be painted.
+All monasteries are painted inside but in 1530 painting the exteriors began.
 This movement lasted only for a short time but it is amazing to see the brilliance of the paint.
 Notice the Turkish invaders in this detail of one of the walls.
 This is how people learned their history.

 For more click here: PAINTED MONASTERIES

-In this monastery cemetery there is a large garden plot in front of most of the stones, and stork nests everywhere.
-It is considered very lucky to have one on one’s home.
+In the monastery cemetery there is a large garden plot in front of most of the stones, and stork nests everywhere.
+It is considered very lucky to have a nest at one’s home.

-As in many Eastern European cultures painting Easter eggs is an art of its own in Romania’s villages.
-While painting eggs is even today a skill very few master as the process is long and meticulous, some Romanian artisans have transformed these hollowed-out eggs into unique works of art, exhibited all around the world.
+As in many Eastern European cultures painting Easter eggs is a fine art in Romania’s villages.
+Painting these beautiful eggs is a skill very few master as the process is long and meticulous.
+Some Romanian artisans have transformed these hollowed-out eggs into unique works of art, exhibited all around the world.
 The colors and symbols used to decorate the eggs vary according to the region, usually three-four colors are used, each with its own meaning.
 Red symbolizes love and solar light, black is the eternity, yellow is about youth and rich crops while green relates to nature and blue to health and sunny skies.

 My last two nights in Romania were spent with a friend and her artist husband in the Armenian district of Bucharest.
-Theirs is a tiny apartment, part of what used to be a large and beautiful Armenian mansion, filled with artworks, paintings, prints, and sculpture.
-The cat and I slept on the sofa and I felt very much at home, sort of like San Francisco on the ‘60’s.
+Theirs is a tiny apartment filled with artworks, paintings, prints, and sculpture, part of what used to be a large and beautiful Armenian mansion.
+The cat and I slept on the sofa and I felt very much at home, like San Francisco on the ‘60’s.
 We spent the day on the open top of a tourist bus to see the whole city quickly, and then wandering around the old part of the city.
 Water pipes and music everywhere.